PipaFlores/Pacman-Unity_AiPerCog/README.md

 Speed:

-- Pacman speed is 5% higher than the ghosts except when eating a powerpill, where the difference in speeds is of 40% Progression in speed follows closely the original game's values, as described in the Pacman Dossier.
+- Pacman speed is 5% higher than the ghosts except when eating a powerpill, where the difference in speeds is of 40%.
+Progression in movement speed follows closely the original game's values, as described in the Pacman Dossier.
 Maximum speed, both for Pacman and Ghosts, is reached at level 5.
-However, at level 21+ ghosts' speed become 5% higher than Pacman
+However, at level 21+ ghosts' speed become 5% higher than Pacman.

 Fright time:
 - Fright time starts at 6 seconds and it becomes shorter each level.
 However, it does not follow a logical progression.
 For example, in level 9 the fright time is 1 second, in level 10 is of 5 seconds, and in level 11 returns to 1 second.
 This brings unpredictability on assessing the risk of hunting ghosts.